-Let’s get straight to the point, Japan is fucking expensive.
-Without doubt its in competition for one of the most expensive countries worldwide, and certainly tops the list in Asia.
+Let’s get straight to the point, Japan is expensive.
+Without a doubt, it’s in competition for one of the most expensive countries worldwide, and certainly tops the list in Asia.
 This becomes a major concern for travellers.
 How much money do you need?
 How short does the trip have to be?
 Is it difficult to live on a budget?
 I had the same concerns.
 Talking to someone who had travelled there previously, they claimed to have spent about £1000 over a month.
 I didn’t think this was too bad a figure, and a decent target to aim for.
-However, with a few careful decisions and stringent budgeting, in the end I spent the same amount of money over the course 2 and a half months.
+However, with a few careful decisions and stringent budgeting, in the end, I spent the same amount of money over the course of 2 and a half months.
 That works out to roughly £15 a day.
 So here’s how to travel Japan on a budget!

 Table of Contents

-It would have been easy to spend much more, though in the end I didn’t have to sacrifice too much in order to make such a saving.
-It may still seem a high figure, certainly when comparing to neighbouring Asian countries.
-However when considering this includes all the daily essentials, that’s a pretty good deal, particularly for a country as expensive as Japan.
+It would have been easy to spend much more, though in the end, I didn’t have to sacrifice too much to make such a saving.
+It may still seem a high figure, certainly when compared to neighbouring Asian countries.
+However, when considering this includes all the daily essentials, that’s a pretty good deal, particularly for a country as expensive as Japan.

 To reach such a limit, there are a few tricks and tips on how to do so.
 That’s what I’m here to help you with.
 We’ll look at all the four aspects of travel mentioned above.
 For each aspect of your travels savings can be made and ensures you can squeeze every last day out of that visa and properly travel Japan on a budget.